shdong/shdong.github.io/README.md

 #The simplest type of MATLAB® program is called a script.
 A script is a file with a .m extension that contains multiple sequential lines of MATLAB commands and function calls.
 You can run a script by typing its name at the command line.

-#edit a script file named "plotrand.m" as following:
+%edit a script file named "plotrand.m" as following:

 ```
 % Generate random data from a uniform distribution